Chinese idioms A to D

 Coming back after voluntary retirement into public life.
 Particularly for taking on high office after a long break away from all the action.

-To make a comeback
+Roughly equivalent to: To make a comeback.

 Ludicrous self conceit

-The story is of Dong Shi, an ugly person imitating the posture of famous beautiful woman Xi Shi ➚ by knitting his eyebrows
+The story is of Dong Shi, an ugly person imitating the posture of famous beautiful woman Xi Shi by knitting his eyebrows.

-Mutton dressed as lamb
+Roughly equivalent to: Mutton dressed as lamb.

 Eating in the east and sleeping in the west